mspass-team/mspass/README.md

 MsPASS is made available through a [dockerhub repo](https://hub.docker.com/r/wangyinz/mspass) that automatically builds with the Dockerfile here.

-We have the MongoDB and Spark components working right now.
+We have the MongoDB and Spark components working for now.

 ## Using MsPASS with Docker